tenox7/wrp/README.md

 * This is the new GoLang/[ChdomeDP](https://github.com/chromedp/chromedp) version.
 * It's still lacking some features of the [older version](/old) but far surpasses it in terms of stability and usability.
-* It's beta quality but comared to the older version, it's now maintainable and supportable.
+* It's beta quality but unlike the old version, it's now fully supported an maintained.
 * Currently works as browser-in-browser.
 A real http proxy mode is being investigated.
 Check [issue #35](https://github.com/tenox7/wrp/issues/35) for updates.

 ## Usage